Qbizinc/qbiz-wiki/technical-interviewing/question-bank/mock-orders.md

   * Let's just count
 * Should the count be of orders or order lines?
   * Either is fine, in this case the answer will be the same
-  * This does lead to a potential follow on question
+  * This does lead to a potential follow on question which can speak to data quality and business process
+    * Are there any reps who had multiple lines for 'Aonyx cinerea' within the same order?
+Why do we think that is?

 ###### Solution
 Limit 1